resource-disaggregation/blk-switch/README.md

    nvme connect -t (protocol name) -n (subsystem name) -a (target IP address) -s 4420 -q nvme_tcp_host -W (num of cores)
    ```

-   Or, you can use our script for a quick setup to connect to the remote null-blk device:
+Or, you can use our script for a quick setup:

    ```
    cd ~